Shopping Cart

 About the Book:

 A Streetcar Named Desire is one of the most haunting and most-studied modern plays.
-This book by Sam Staggs will fascinate fans and enrich newcomers' understanding of its importance in American theater and movie history.
+It has spawned numerous productions and an iconic film.
+This book by Sam Staggs will fascinate fans and enrich newcomers' understanding of its importance in American theatre and movie history.

-Exhaustively researched and almost flirtatiously opinionated, When Blanche Met Brando is everything a fan needs to know about the ground-breaking New York and London stage productions of the Tennessee Williams play A Streetcar Named Desire as well as the classic Marlon Brando and Vivien Leigh film.
-Sam Staggs' interviews with all the living cast members of each production will enhance what's known about the play and movie, and help make this book satisfying as both a pop culture read and as a deeper piece of thinking about a well-known story.
+Exhaustively researched and almost flirtatiously opinionated, When Blanche Met Brando is everything a fan needs to know about the goings-on behind the ground-breaking New York and London stage productions of the Tennessee Williams play A Streetcar Named Desire as well as the classic Marlon Brando and Vivien Leigh film.
+Biographer and film historian Sam Staggs brings together first-hand accounts of the casting (for stage and film), the rehearsals, and the problems encountered along the way that will enhance what's known about the play and movie, and help make this book satisfying as both a pop culture read and as a deeper piece of thinking about a well-known story.
+He also chronicles the founding of the legendary Actors Studio, the school shaped a generation of Method-based actors and directors.

-Subtitled The Scandalous Story of "A Streetcar Named Desire", readers will come away from this book delighted with the juicy behind-the-scenes stories about cast, director, playwright and the various productions and will also renew their curiosity about the connection between the role of Blanche and Vivien Leigh's insatiable sexual appetite and later descent into breakdown.
-They may also-for the first time-question whether the character of Blanche was actually "mad" or whether her anxiousness was symptomatic of another disorder.
+Subtitled The Scandalous Story of "A Streetcar Named Desire", you will come away from this book delighted with the juicy behind-the-scenes stories about cast, director, playwright and the various productions and will also renew your curiosity about the connection between the role of Blanche and Vivien Leigh's insatiable sexual appetite and later descent into breakdown.
+You may also – for the first time – question whether the character of Blanche was actually "mad" or whether her anxiousness was symptomatic of another disorder.

 What people say:

-"Opinionated, revealing, constantly entertaining account of the birth and growth of Tennessee Williams's most famous play." — Kirkus Reviews
+"Opinionated, revealing, constantly entertaining account of the birth and growth of Tennessee Williams's most famous play. ...Everything you ever wanted to know about a masterpiece." — Kirkus Reviews

 "A comprehensive minihistory of 20th-century American stage and screen and [Staggs] doesn't skimp on tabloid juice." — Publishers Weekly